Chris Rand is a technical journalist, AdWords consultant, Dad and hubby from Cambridge, England.

 For the Friends Reunited crowd, I went to Second Avenue infants school (now some nice houses), Mayflower School (now half a mile down the hill – very Pythonesque) and Colchester Royal Grammar School, which in contrast, will remain unchanged forever.
 For some reason I studied engineering at university; all I can think of was that it must have seemed like a challenge, as science was probably the only thing (apart from PE) I struggled with at school.
 Still, Loughborough turned out to be the perfect place for a shy 18-year-old, and in just five years I became a not-quite-so-shy 23 year-old.
 Perfect.

 My first graduate job was the convenient combination of using my degree and doing what I was actually good at, which was writing.
 I became assistant junior trainee assistant editor of Design Engineering magazine, under the late “Robbie” Robinson, and the frequently early Andy Pye, whose own career path I’ve spent the next twenty years unsuccessfully avoiding.
 Then I was unexpectedly offered the editor’s post at the small startup magazine Industrial Technology, which developed into a roaring success during the nineties, first with its original publisher and later under its own management, which included me.

 In 1988, I met Dawn, and yes, what the heck, it was love at first sight.
 We moved in together in 1992, in Cambridge, and married in 1994.
 In 2001, Alexander made the family numbers 50% larger, and what can I say?
 It’s been happy ever after.

 I founded Pro-Talk Ltd in 1999, and although we sold this in 2006, the new owners were kind enough to keep me on, so I stayed editor of Engineeringtalk into 2008.
-Now I’m working on a new project, Business Marketing Online – we specialise in Google AdWords management for industrial and scientific companies.
+Since then I’ve been steadily growing a new company, Business Marketing Online – we specialise in Google AdWords management for industrial and scientific companies.